 Time between services has been increased to at least 20-30 minutes.

 Our lobby is temporarily closed, as it is too small to allow for social distancing.
-The front door will be locked, and I will let you in at the time of your appointment.
+The front door will be locked, and I will escort you inside at the time of your appointment.
 Payment and Scheduling will be done in the treatment room.

 I’ll be using EPA Registered disinfectant Cavicide, EPA Registration 46781-6, which is on List N: Products with Emerging Viral Pathogens AND Human Coronavirus claims for use against SARS-CoV-2 and has a two minute contact time.
 Upon arrival at the facility, I will disinfect high touch areas in the lobby and restroom, including doorknobs, light switches, and faucet and toilet handles.

-Laundry Management: Clean linens, blankets, and towels will be stored in a sealed bag prior to session.
-After session, linens will be placed back in bag, sealed and laundered with color-safe bleach.
+Laundry Management: Clean linens, blankets, and towels will be stored in a closed bag prior to session.
+After session, linens will be placed back in bag and laundered with color-safe bleach.

-Practitioner Hygiene : My uniform, shoes, and oil holster will be changed after each session, then laundered and stored in a sealed bag with the massage linens.
-I’ll be following CDC Protocol for Hand Hygiene in Healthcare Settings, before and after each session (as always!), and many more times while I’m in the facility.
-My nails will be very short, as is customary for massage, and I’ll be using a nail brush each time.
+Practitioner Hygiene: I’ll be following CDC Protocol for Hand Hygiene in Healthcare Settings, before and after each session (as always!), and many more times while I’m in the facility.
+My nails will be very short, as is customary for massage.

-Self-Monitoring: Each day I’ll be monitoring and recording my own temperature and asking myself the Pre-Screening Questions.
+Self-Monitoring: Each day I’ll be monitoring and recording my own temperature and answering the Pre-Screening Questions.
 If I have a fever, or answer yes to any of the screening questions, I will cancel our appointment.

-Modified Cancellation Policy: I will waive the late cancellation policy if you develop a fever or symptoms of illness, including at time of appointment.
-Please call to let me know if you feel unwell and I will cancel your appointment without charging a cancellation fee.
+Modified Cancellation Policy: I will waive the late cancellation fee if you develop a fever or symptoms of illness prior to your appointment.
+Please call to let me know if you feel unwell and I will cancel your appointment without charging a fee.

-*If you’ve recently traveled outside the state or been in a group where social distancing/mask-wearing was not observed, please wait 14 days to schedule.*
+*If you’ve recently traveled outside the state or been in a group where social distancing/mask-wearing was not observed, indoors or outdoors, please wait 14 days to schedule.*

 Sessions booked online must be paid at time of booking.

-Arrival Procedure: Please arrive 5-10 minutes early and text me upon arrival (704-774-6095).
-The door will be locked, and I’ll let you in when we’re ready.
+Arrival Procedure: Please arrive 5-10 minutes early and text me upon arrival (704-774-6095) and I’ll let you in when we’re ready.
 Please make sure you have your mask on.
 I’ll check your temperature with a no-touch thermometer, ask some of the pre-screening questions again, and update on needs for the session.
 We will both wash our hands or use hand sanitizer before walking back to the room.

 Session Procedures: Masks will be worn by both of us during the session.
-I will also be wearing a face shield.
+I will also be wearing goggles.
 The massage will proceed as normal, with a few more hand sanitizer breaks and conversation limited to communication about the massage.
 Facial massage will be prohibited.
-While you’re face down on the massage table, your mask may be removed, as I will be using a pillowcase as another protective layer.
 When the session ends, I will leave the room, as normal.
 When you are redressed, please open the door to indicate you’re ready to take care of payment and rebooking.

 Touchless Payment and Re-Booking: Debit or Credit card payments will be made using my touchless Square payment system.
 If you’d like to pay cash, please use an envelope.
 Rebooking will also be done in the treatment room.

 In-Home Sessions: Please prepare the room in which the service will occur ahead of time.
-Preparation should include cleaning and sanitizing all surfaces with EPA-approved products, including, light switches, and doorknobs.
+Preparation should include cleaning and sanitizing all surfaces with EPA-approved products, including light switches and doorknobs.
 Open a window and, if available, place a fan in the window pointed out so that the airflow is directed out of the room.
+We will utilize my HEPA filter is a ventilated room isn’t available.
 Please wear a face mask before, during, and after the session.

 Followup Call/Email: I will contact you about a week after your session, to ask how your feeling after your massage, but also to ask about your overall health.
 Please also call me if you start showing any apparent COVID-19 symptoms within 14 days after your appointment.